Testing the Correlations between X-ray Spectral Properties and Polarization for High Synchrotron Peaked Blazars: Observations and Data Reduction

 \subsection{IXPE}

 Background rejection was performed on all IXPE observations following the procedure of \citet{DiMarco2023}.
-The IXPE spectra were extracted using source regions 60\arcsec{} in radius and annular background regions with inner radius 2\arcmin{} and outer radius 5\arcmin{}.
+The IXPE spectra were extracted using circular source regions 60\arcsec{} in radius and annular background regions with inner radius 2\arcmin{} and outer radius 5\arcmin{}.
 The I, Q, and U spectra were extracted using HEASOFT v6.34.
-The IXPE observation of 1ES 0229+200 (obsID: 01006499) consisted of two separate segments, while Mrk 421 observation 02008199 consisted of four separate pointings.
+The IXPE observations of 1ES 0229+200 (obsID: 01006499) and PG 1553+113 (obsID: 02004999) consisted of two separate segments, while Mrk 421 obsID 02008199 consisted of four separate segments.
 We split these observations into their component segments using XSELECT and extracted spectra separately from each one.
 The Q and U spectra were left ungrouped.